trxe/capport_poc/README.md

     - upon the dependency events' completion, a node begins to operate and writes to the `PipelineResults` all using the `node.exec` method.

+6. Other than mapping what other templated transforms will there be?
+    - Mainly **filter**.
+Haven't decided the config yet, but that can wait.
+    - Do not use filter if avoidable (configure the source instead) to minimize data pulled

 ## Immediate todo:

 - [ ] basic CI/CD (pylint, pytest is enough)